-It is important to have in mind that TensorFlow optimizers work well only with real variables.
+It is important to keep in mind that TensorFlow optimizers work well only with real variables.
 Therefore, one cannot use complex variables to represent a point on a manifold because they are being tuned while optimizing.
 The simplest way of representing a point from a complex manifold through real tensors is by introducing an additional index that enumerates real and imaginary parts of a tensor.
 For example a complex-valued tensor of shape $(a,b,c)$ can be represented as a real-valued tensor of shape $(a,b,c,2)$.
 During calculations, we need to convert tensors from their real representation to their complex representation and back.

-Let us assume that we initialize a complex-valued tensor, which represents a point from a manifold by using method ``random''.
+Let us initialize a complex-valued tensor as a point from a manifold using the method ``random''.
 In order to make this tensor a variable suitable for an optimizer, one needs to convert it to the real representation.
-Then, while building a computational graph, one may need to have a complex form of a tensor again.
-To make this transition simple, we introduced two auxiliary functions that allow performing conversion from the real representation to the complex and back:
+Then, while building a computational graph, one may need to have a complex form of a tensor again: